edrubin/EC607S23/README.md

 ## Lab

-[Jaichung Lee will walk you through R and applications](https://github.com/jaichung/EC607-Core-Metrics-2023-Spring-Lab) of the course content.
+Ngan Tran will walk you through R and applications of the course content.
 You *should attend*.

 ## Previous lab slides